Estimated reading time: 6 minutes

 Because of this, churches need help in developing systems and processes to fulfill their mission but also to ensure responsible stewardship of God’s money.

 I believe in all of these examples, issues arise more often as a result of ignorance of the proper way of managing resources – rather than intentional neglect.

-The good news is there are organizations available to help the local church with their financial management practices.
+The good news is there are organizations available to help the local church with its financial management practices.

-The Evangelical Council for Financial Accountability (ECFA) is an organization that is dedicated to helping Christian organizations earn the public trust by adherence to their Seven Standards of Responsible Stewardship.
+The Evangelical Council for Financial Accountability (ECFA) is an organization that is dedicated to helping Christian organizations earn public trust by adherence to their Seven Standards of Responsible Stewardship.

 Similar to the Better Business Bureau for Businesses, ECFA requires compliance with standards that demonstrate responsible management of resources.

-However, organizations that commit the time and resources to fulfill requirements, find it worth the gain of knowing that donor resources are managed properly.
+However, organizations that commit the time and resources to fulfill requirements, find it worthwhile knowing that donor resources are managed properly.

 4 Reasons to Pursue ECFA Accreditation